PrasannaAdiga/tech-notes/golang/19_channel.md

 - The goroutine that creates writes and closes the channel is the owner of the channel and the goroutine that utilizes the channel will only read from the channel.
-- So establishing the ownership of the channel will help us to avoid deadlocks and panics, and it will help in avoiding scenarios like deadlocking by writing to nil channel, closing a nil channel, writing to a closed and closing channel more than once, which can all lead to panic.
+- So establishing the ownership of the channel will help us to avoid deadlocks and panics, and it will help in avoiding scenarios like:
+	- deadlocking by writing to nil channel, which will waits send and receive forever
+	- closing a nil channel which will trigger a panning
+	- writing to a closed channel which will lead to panic
+	- closing channel more than once which will lead to panic
 ```
 package main